-While large damage awards are often overturned on appeal, defendants in many states must post an appeal bond up to 150% of the damages awarded.
-This bond can force a company or industry into bankruptcy.
-38 states have adopted some form of appeal bond reform (see Tort Reform Record: July 2009 at www.atra. org).
+While large damages awards are often overturned on appeal, defendants in many states must post an appeal bond up to 150% of the damages awarded.
+This type of bond can force a company or industry into bankruptcy.
+38 states have adopted some form of appeal bond reform (see Tort Reform Record: February 2011 at www.atra.org).